RSI Indicator Divergence Setups

 - How are Index Calculated in the Online Market?

-- Stock Index Account Equity Management
+- Index Account Equity Management

 - How Can I Add SWI20 in MT4 Software Platform?